 Which English clubs have qualified for Europe?
 Full breakdown after Europa League final

-Tottenham beating Manchester United in the Europa League final sees them nab a Champions League spot but more places are still to be decided

-Tottenham Hotspur booked themselves a Champions League spot for the 2025/26 season as they battled past Manchester United 1-0 in a low-quality Europa League final.

-That means there will be a record six Premier League teams in Europe’s top-tier competition next term, with Europa League and Conference League spots also up for grabs.
+Which English clubs have qualified for Europe?
+Full breakdown after dramatic Premier League finale

+Six English clubs will participate in the Champions League next season with nine total representives playing in Europe

+The Premier League will have nine representatives in European competition next season after the Premier League’s last round of fixtures confirmed the final placings in the table.

+League champions Liverpool and runners-up Arsenal had already booked their spots in the European top flight but five teams competed for the three remaining spots in a thrilling finale to the domestic season.

-The race for the European places has come down to the final day of the Premier League season, with Arsenal, Newcastle, Chelsea, Aston Villa, Manchester City and Nottingham Forest competing for the final four Champions League places in a bid to join Liverpool, who qualify as Premier League champions, and Spurs as English representatives.
+The race for the European places came down to a battle between Newcastle, Chelsea, Aston Villa, Manchester City and Nottingham Forest to see who would join Arne Slot’s Reds, Mikel Arteta’s Gunners and Ange Postecoglou’s Spurs in the Champions League.

-Crystal Palace’s FA Cup triumph against Man City sealed their Europa League spot, while Newcastle will at least have a Conference League place following their Carabao Cup victory – although will hope to do better than that thanks to their league placing – and Chelsea battle Real Betis in the Conference League final in Wroclaw, which will also have an impact.
+Tottenham’s triumph over Manchester United in the Europa League final meant their place had already been booked for the 2025/26 season while Crystal Palace’s FA Cup triumph against Man City sealed a Europa League spot for them and Newcastle’s Carabao Cup win meant they were guaranteed at least have a Conference League place.

-Here’s how Premier League teams can qualify for European competition next season:
+Here’s how the Premier League teams qualified for next season’s European competitions:

 Champions League